February 7, 2018 1:30 pm - 3:30 pm UTC+7

-To discuss these questions, USINDO is delighted to host two experts on U.S. policy and how it is perceived in Southeast Asia: Mr. Steven Okun, Founder & CEO, APAC Advisors, a renowned strategic advisory firm focusing on government relations, policy and sustainability and Mr. Aaron Connelly, Research Fellow, Lowy Institute, a recognized independent international policy think tank based in Sydney, Australia, to share their insights and analyses in this Open Forum.
+To discuss these questions, USINDO is delighted to host two experts on U.S. policy and how it is perceived in Southeast Asia: Mr. Steven Okun, Founder & CEO, APAC Advisors, a renowned strategic advisory firm focusing on business and investment, government relations, policy and sustainability and Mr. Aaron Connelly, Research Fellow, Lowy Institute, a recognized independent international policy think tank based in Sydney, Australia, to share their insights and analyses in this Open Forum.
+This event will be moderated by Mr. Theo L. Sambuaga, Indonesian Co-Chair of USINDO, President of Lippo Group, and Former Head of Commission on Foreign Affairs and Defense, DPR RI.
 Please join us for this informative event.

 Mr. Okun received his BA from the University of Virginia and his JD from the University of Virginia School of Law.